MicrosoftDocs/windows-dev-docs/windows-apps-src/security/companion-device-unlock.md

 Any number of these user signals can be combined into one.
 User presence and intent signals must be required on each use.

 ### Registration and future communication between a PC and Windows Hello companion devices

+> In the next major release of Windows following 1809, there is a behavioral change to companion device registration.
+For users that currently have provisioned and are using a companion device and upgrade to this release, there will be no changes.
+For users that are not using the companion device framework and upgrade, policy must be enabled before setting up a companion device with Windows Hello.

 Before a Windows Hello companion device can be plugged into the Windows Hello companion device framework, it needs to be registered with the framework.
 The experience for registration is completely owned by the Windows Hello companion device app.